RedstoneRuler/Redstone-Engine/README.md

 - Finally, run `lime rebuild extension-webm [windows/mac/linux/android]`, depending on your platform, **not the platform you're compiling for.**

 The rest of the process can be found here: https://github.com/ninjamuffin99/Funkin#build-instructions
-## Other notes
-This repository probably looks much smaller than what you're used to.
-Don't worry, I just gitignored a lot of unnecessary/extra files.
-This will not affect compilation.